Cube-OS/cubeOS/docs/obc-docs/index.rst

   instructions and a system overview doc
 - :doc:`mbm2/index` - Documentation specifically geared for the ISIS OBC.
 Includes installation instructions and a system overview doc
-- :doc:`porting-kubos` - A high-level guide of how to set up KubOS for a currently unsupported OBC
+- :doc:`porting-cubeos` - A high-level guide of how to set up CubeOS for a currently unsupported OBC

 .. toctree::
     :hidden: